virtual-labs/exp-transformations-translation-iiith/experiment/procedure.md

-## Interactive Simulation Procedure
+### Procedure

-### 1. Add a Shape:
+1. **Navigating the Interface:**

-1. **Click Add Shape:**
+   - Explore the simulation interface which includes various controls and settings.
-   - Click on the **Add Shape** button.
+   - Use the checkboxes under "Display Settings" to toggle graph locks and grid displays.

-2. **Select Shape Coordinates:**
+2. **Interacting with Shapes:**
-   - Specify the coordinates for the shape.
+   - Add shapes by clicking the "Add" button and selecting a shape type and coordinates.

-3. **Submit Shape:**
+   - Edit or delete shapes by selecting them and using the respective "Edit" or "Delete" buttons.

-   - Click **Add** to add the specified shape to the simulation.
+3. **Manipulating the Simulation:**

-### 2. Select and Edit Shape:
+   - Use mouse controls for translation and rotation, and the scroll wheel for zooming.

-1. **Click Select Shape:**
+   - On mobile devices, use touch controls for similar interactions like panning, rotating, and zooming.

-   - Use the **Select Shape** option to pick a shape for modification within the simulation.
+4. **Applying Changes and Resetting:**

-2. **Edit Shape:**
+   - Adjust the transformation matrix and translation vector as needed.
-   - Click **Edit Shape** to adjust the properties or position of the selected shape.
+   - Click "Apply Translation" to apply specified translations.

-### 3. Transformation Matrix for Translation Experiment:
+   - Click "Reset All" to revert all controls and settings to their default values.

-For the translation experiment, the transformation matrix applies a translation to coordinates, shifting shapes across the canvas.
-The translation coordinates specify how much to move shapes along the x and y axes, altering their position relative to their original coordinates.
-This technique is crucial for dynamic simulations where objects need to move smoothly within the graphical environment.
+**Note:** For the best experience, use a desktop screen as the simulation is optimized for larger displays.